aanandprabhu30/NLP-Project/LOGS.md

 - **Production API**: Ready for real-world deployment with batch processing capabilities
 - **Intelligent Corrections**: Automatic fixes for obvious misclassifications (CS papers, cloud infrastructure)
 - **Comprehensive Analysis**: Detailed confidence assessment with actionable recommendations
-- **Status**: PRODUCTION READY with complete integration and smart error handling
+- **Status**: PRODUCTION READY with complete integration and smart error handling (based on v6.0 but can be updated to v7.0)

 **Per-Class Metrics (Subfield v6.0):**